What the debt to asset ratio is, how to calculate it, and how it reveals a company’s leverage, solvency, and financial risk profile.

 Fractional CFO services can provide specialized expertise in capital structure optimization without the cost of a full-time executive.

-This is particularly valuable for growing companies navigating expansion financing decisions or established companies optimizing their financial structure.
+This can be particularly helpful for expanding companies in the midst of growth, financing options or established businesses optimizing their capital structure.

 Interim CFO services prove invaluable during transitions, mergers, or financial restructuring when specialized expertise is needed temporarily.